xenify-io/litepaper/README.md

 ## ◽️ XEN

-  - XEN is the inspirational foundation for Xenify, incorporating its innovative Proof of Partispation concept and First Principles methodology to build a groundbreaking decentralized protocol.
+  - XEN is the inspirational foundation for Xenify, incorporating its innovative Proof of Partispation concept and First Principles methodology to build a groundbreaking decentralised protocol.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ XNF

-  - XNF is the native equity token of Xenify, a state-of-the-art cross-chain aggregator protocol in the decentralized finance (DeFi) space.
+  - XNF is the native equity token of Xenify, a state-of-the-art cross-chain aggregator protocol in the decentralised finance (DeFi) space.
 Users can earn XNF tokens by actively participating in the platform's activities, such as burning DXN or FENIX tokens and swapping tokens on supported chains.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Xenify

-  - Xenify is a decentralized finance (DeFi) protocol designed to revolutionize the DeFi experience by offering a state-of-the-art cross-chain aggregator that simplifies the token swapping process across multiple chains.
+  - Xenify is a decentralised finance (DeFi) protocol designed to revolutionize the DeFi experience by offering a state-of-the-art cross-chain aggregator that simplifies the token swapping process across multiple chains.
 By tapping into the best routes and lowest fees from various aggregators, Xenify empowers users to seamlessly swap tokens between supported chains without the hassle of navigating through multiple protocols.
 The platform emphasizes fairness, simplicity, transparency, user empowerment, and interoperability, aiming to create a more connected and user-centric DeFi ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)